Building warrants

 • Building warrant extension application form

-If your Building Warrant was approved under the 1959 Act and no completion certificate was issued then a Clearance Certificate may be required to regularise matters.
+If your Building Warrant was approved under the 1959 Act and no completion certificate was issued, then a Clearance Certificate may be required to regularise matters.
 Once an application for a Clearance Certificate has been submitted along with the appropriate fee we will contact you for more information, or to arrange an inspection.

-Copies
+Copies of forms

 The following forms found on the Scottish Government Building Standards model forms webpage are copies of the forms sent out with your original building warrant for you to download: